Skip to Content

 Fix: Incorrect adjustment of the unloader valve

 You can adjust the unloader valve using the unloader valve knob located where the high-pressure hose is attached to the pressure washer.
-However, remember that adjusting an unloader valve is a very delicate task, and you should pay extra attention when adjusting the unloader valve:
+However, remember that adjusting an unloader valve is a very delicate task, and you should pay extra attention when changing the unloader valve:

-• Step 1: Run the washer: Run the pressure washer, at least 3400 rpm under the load with water flowing through it.
+• Step 1: Run the washer: Run the pressure washer, at least 3400 rpm, under the load with water flowing through it.

 • Step 3: Adjust the valve knob: Squeeze the trigger again for a while and then release the trigger and start adjusting the unloader valve knob one turn at a time.
-Squeeze the trigger again and release it then turn the knob again you will have to repeat the process until the pressure reaches your desired level.
+Squeeze the trigger again and release it, then turn the knob again.
+You must repeat the process until the pressure reaches your desired level.

 The Air inside the Pressure Washer System